tildearrow/kwin-lowlatency/README.md

 so, how to fix this? let's ditch the timer and let us access the VBlank interval directly.

-but how do we do that? by using glFinish.
+but how do we do that? there are several approaches, but they vary between drivers.

+1. by using glFinish.
-this is a much, **much** better solution over glXWaitVideoSyncSGI, as it achieves the same effect, doesn't have a chance of freezing under Mesa, and may work under EGL on X and Wayland.
+  - this is a much, **much** better solution over glXWaitVideoSyncSGI for Mesa, as it achieves the same effect and doesn't have a chance of freezing.
+2. by using glXWaitVideoSyncSGI.
+  - this solution works on Catalyst/AMDGPU-PRO. it was used before for Mesa too, but not anymore after Mesa exhibited freezes.
+3. by doing nothing at all.
+  - NVIDIA doesn't require anything in particular for this to work. the buffer swap function seems to wait for VBlank.
+4. by polling the current VBlank interval and waiting until the next one.
+  - sadly, Mesa (Intel) does not obey glFinish correctly. this is a hack, but it works.

 now, by doing this, we have a proper desktop without stuttering, but the lag persists...